andrei0x309/docs-clear-wallet/docs/ix3_faq.md

 <br/>
 A: It has many features check the introduction page for more details.
 [Introduction](/docs/) page.
 <br/><br/>
-Q: Is this ready to use?
+Q: It's ready for use?
 <br/>
-A: I am using it as my main wallet for over 2 years, so I would say yes, but it is up to you to decide if it is ready for you.
+A: I am using it as my main wallet for over 2+ years(since 2022), so I would say yes, but it is up to you to decide if it is ready for you.
 <br/><br/>
 Q: Will this project be heavily maintained?
 <br/>
-A: I do not add many features as I think it is feature complete, but I will maintain it as long as I use it, and I don't see any reason to stop using it.
+A: I think it is feature complete( I will still add features but it will remain a rather simple wallet), I will maintain it as long as I use it, and I don't have any reason to stop using it.

 ### Mirror Articles About Clear EVM Wallet